vblanco20-1/HoverGame/README.md

 # HoverGame
 Hovercraft game example in UE4.
 Acts as a game framework for a hybrid C++/Blueprint project.
 Some parts of it are easily reusable and can be used in other projects.

+If you want to try it, its free to download on: https://vblanco20-1.itch.io/hover-game-prototype

 Video: https://youtu.be/bx0LBRroAiw